Covenant for businesses

 The Armed Forces Covenant represents a promise by the nation that those who serve or have served, and their families, are treated fairly.
-To date nearly 1000 organisations have already signed the covenant, including businesses and charities.
+To date over 1,500 organisations have signed the covenant, including businesses and charities.
 You can search to see each organisation’s specific covenant pledges for their business or charity.

 If there's a particular company you're interested in, look up the company and see what they have signed up to do in terms of offering support.

 Feel empowered to ask questions if local branches of your chosen company aren't aware of the Covenant.

 Find out how an organisation can sign the covenant.

 Reservists and veterans bring a variety of transferable skills and qualities to the civilian workplace, developed throughout their military careers.
 Being flexible to the unique situations of the wider armed forces community ensures fair treatment to all who are involved, including the spouses and partners, and cadet force adult volunteers.